Theodore Seio Chihara

-Theodore Seio Chihara (born 1929) is an American mathematician working on orthogonal polynomials who introduced Al-Salam–Chihara polynomials, Brenke–Chihara polynomials, and Chihara–Ismail polynomials.
-His brother is composer Paul Chihara.
+Theodore Seio Chihara (March 14, 1929 – February 11, 2026) was an American mathematician working on orthogonal polynomials who introduced Al-Salam–Chihara polynomials, Brenke–Chihara polynomials, and Chihara–Ismail polynomials.
+His brother was composer Paul Chihara.
+He earned his PhD from Purdue University, where his thesis advisor was Arthur Rosenthal.
+Chihara died on February 11, 2026, at the age of 96.